osluder/food-sales-predictions/README.md

 ### Does the item price and the outlet type impact sales?
 ![sample image](sales-predictions-1.jpg)

-> - In addition to varying between outlet types, the correlation between item price and item outlet sales is not linear: there are items with high prices that do not sell well and items with low prices that sell well.
+- In addition to varying between outlet types, the correlation between item price and item outlet sales is not linear: there are items with high prices that do not sell well and items with low prices that sell well.
-> - The retailer may want to adjust the prices of certain items to increase their sales or promote higher-priced items with a strong sales record.
+- The retailer may want to adjust the prices of certain items to increase their sales or promote higher-priced items with a strong sales record.
 They could also investigate why certain items with high prices are not selling well.

 ### Do different types of outlets carry different types of items?
 ![sample image](sales-predictions-2.jpg)

-> - The types of items sold varies across outlet types.
+- The types of items sold varies across outlet types.
 In 'Supermarket Type1' outlets, the top-selling item types are 'Fruits and Vegetables', 'Snack Foods', and 'Household'.
 Other supermarket outlet types follow a similar pattern, but with lower total sales.
 In 'Grocery Store' outlets, the top-selling item types are 'Snack Foods', 'Fruits and Vegetables', and 'Household'.
-> - The retailer may want to promote the top-selling items in each outlet type to increase sales.
+- The retailer may want to promote the top-selling items in each outlet type to increase sales.

 ## Model

-Describe your final model

-Report the most important metrics

-Refer to the metrics to describe how well the model would solve the business problem
+A decision tree was selected for the machine learning model.
+It has shows the ability to predict sales on a testing dataset to within an average of 1,057.43.

 ### For further information

-For any additional information, please contact olen.sluder@gmail.com
+Please contact olen.sluder@gmail.com